kodecocodes/i10t/02-xcode-8-debugging-improvements/xcode-8-debugging-improvements.markdown

 First, open **ColojiTableViewCell.swift** to see how the layout of the cell is defined.

-You’ll see a setter for the `coloji` property that calls `addLabel(coloji:)`, passing the newly set coloji. `addLabel(coloji:)` sets the cell’s `ColojiLabel` with the given coloji.
+You’ll see a setter for the `coloji` property that calls `addLabel(_:)`, passing the newly set coloji. `addLabel(_:)` sets the cell’s `ColojiLabel` with the given coloji.
 If the label is not already on the cell’s `contentView`, this code places it there and positions it with Auto Layout.

 In this same file, you can see the definition of `ColojiLabel` which is a UILabel subclass.
-When it gets set, as `addLabel(coloji:)` does, it uses the provided coloji either to color its background or to set its text with the emoji.
+When it gets set, as `addLabel(_:)` does, it uses the provided coloji either to color its background or to set its text with the emoji.

 Since you don’t see the `ColojiLabel`, the only view that should be in the cell’s content view, that’s a good place to focus your questions.
 Is the label actually in the content view?
 If so, what size is it and where does it sit within the content view?